dfinity/examples/motoko/invoice-canister/README.md

 ```
 Note that the generic type `T1` is used for ICP (or any token using the associated types of the ICP specification), while `T2` is used for any token that is based on the ICRC1 standard.
 Each token to be supported will need its own tag entry, and here the tag added for ckTESTBTC is prefixed with "ICRC1_" just to keep things clear.

 Observe also that once this variant's declaration is modified by adding (or removing) a tag, the Motoko VSCode extension will automatically indicate all the other places in the code that need to be edited.
 This consists of all the switches that will need an additional case for the tag that is added.
-These switches are only found in the methods at the file scope of `SupportedToken.mo` and in some of the API methods of `Invoice.mo` (all relevant methods are listed here).
+These switches are only found in the methods of `SupportedToken.mo` and in some of the API methods of `Invoice.mo` (all relevant methods are listed here).

 The methods to update in `SupportedToken.mo` are:
 ```